M0M0-D3V/FitnessProject/README.md

 ### - P0
 - [] Profile has their info and list of classes they offer
 - [] can create new classes from profile and on dashboard
+- [x] can delete their own classes
-- [] can delete their own classes
+- [] can edit their own classes
-- [] can Join/Leave other instructor classes
+- [x] can Join/Leave other instructor classes
 - [] all other abilities as User
 - [] past classes are archived
 - [] can add video of classes